 Our priorities when responding to a protest or demonstration:

-This section of the PRP clarifies how UW-Madison interprets and operationalizes UW-System code as it relates to disruption of freedom of expression3.
+This section of the PRP clarifies how UW-Madison will interpret and operationalize the Regents’ policy.
 The intent is to provide a clear sense of appropriate behavioral parameters for students and the processes related to addressing disruption.
 Because it is not possible to anticipate every scenario given the organic and emerging nature of freedom of expression, more specific questions should be directed to the Dean of Students Office.
 These standards and practices will be reviewed, and if needed, revised by the Student Affairs at the end of each academic year and publicized on their website and through various communication means on campus.

 Behavior will be evaluated for whether it is disruptive based on when, where, and how it occurs.
-The appraisal focuses on behaviors while remaining neutral about the content being addressed by the event or those protesting.
-Determining whether those elements are present takes the following into consideration:
+Determining whether those elements will occur takes the following into consideration:

 Behaviors that occur at “university-run or university-authorized activities,” as noted in Section UWS 17.09(8)4 Such activities are usually one of the following:

-While standards for disruption of freedom of expression are generally not applied to places that are considered a public forum such as Library Mall or outside of a building, other behavioral expectations laid out in the UWS codes 17 and 18 are still applicable.5
+The Regents’ policy will not generally be applied to places that are considered a public forum such as Library Mall or outside of a building.5

 If an incident of disruption occurs, the University will proceed under Chapter UWS 17 procedures (found on the OSCCS website7 please also refer to Chapter UWS 178 for the full description of the procedures).